bobanetwork/boba_legacy/boba_community/fraud-detector/README.md

 $ yarn install
 $ yarn build
 $ cd ops
-$ docker-compose build
+$ docker compose build --no-cache
 ```

+Please note that to ensure a fresh build you will have to stop existing docker containers and remove existing docker images that were previously built.

 Next, navigate to `boba_community/fraud-detector` and set the RELEASE_VERSION environment variable:

 ```
 $ cd boba_community/fraud-detector